Posted on March 09, 2023

 “Our engineering technology programs provide high levels of theory with extensive hands-on training that make our students perfect candidates for the Queen’s Engineering Bridge,” says Dr. Paula Gouveia, Cambrian’s Vice-President Academic.
 “This partnership with Queen’s lets our students smoothly transition into a program that will provide them with academic requirements for registration as a professional engineer.
 It’s a win for both institutions and especially employers who are looking for graduates who possess both the knowledge and practical skills to get the job done from day one.”

-In Ontario – as with the rest of Canada – professional engineers (P.Eng) require registration with a governing provincial or territorial association.
+In Ontario – as the rest of Canada – working as a professional engineer (P.Eng) requires registration with a governing provincial or territorial association.
 This bridging initiative, a first of its kind in southern Ontario, will allow students to begin additional studies in their final year of college, with summer courses to “bridge” them into full-time studies as engineering students at Queen’s.
 Students will then graduate with the accredited engineering degree required for a P.Eng designation.

-“We’re pleased to have this expanded opportunity available for our Civil Engineering Technology students,” said Glenn Vollebregt, President and CEO at St. Lawrence College.
+“We’re pleased to have this expanded opportunity available for our Civil Engineering Technology students,” said Glenn Vollebregt, President and CEO at St. Lawrence College in Kingston, Ontario.
 “We know that our students are well prepared to enter the workforce with the required skills and education when they graduate, and this preparedness also serves them well if they chose to pursue more education and credentials.”

 “We’ve created a pathway that recognizes students’ accomplishments in the classroom and in the field to allow them to move efficiently into university studies in our Civil and Mining departments,” Frank explains.
 “Once their bridging courses are complete, these students will be full-fledged members of the Queen’s Engineering community, fully integrated into their respective programs.
 That means access to all our campus services and resources, including a nationally leading full-time internship program.”